joeriBouwman25/Foodscanner/README.md

 ## license
-Foodscanner is released under terms of the MIT license.
+🍒Foodscanner is released under terms of the MIT license.

 ## Contact